AstroUQ/ladder/GHPagesData/docs/Analysing Data/introduction.md

 	 - Galaxy type vs position in the cluster?
 ??? note "Universe overall:"
 	 - What is the hubble constant? (**_this is the main goal of analysis!_**)
-	 - Where are supernovae?
+	 - Where are supernovae/flashes?
 How often do they occur?
+What is their intrinsic brightness?
 	 - Is the universe homogeneous and/or isotropic?
+	 - Are galaxies the same colour at any distance?

 ### How you can find it: